 If you normally cut with a box on, you could try letting the clippings fly to help reduce evaporation from the soil surface.

-With the new football season fast approaching, make sure your goal posts are painted and ready for deployment.
-Also, ensure your nets are checked for repairs or replacements are on hand if you haven't already done so.
+Make sure your goal posts are painted and ready for deployment.
+Also ensure your nets are checked for repairs or replacements are on hand if you haven't already done so.

-Continue cutting regularly at 25-37mm to ensure a good sward density.
-It may be helpful, sometimes, with newly sown grasses to lightly roll the surface before cutting to ensure that the weakly held grasses in the surface do not get pulled out.
-Ensure that any equipment used is keenly set to cut without tearing.
+Cutting: Continue cutting regularly at 25 -37mm to ensure a good sward density.
+It may, sometimes, be helpful with newly sown grasses to lightly roll the surface before cutting to ensure that the weakly held grasses in the surface do not get pulled out.
+Also ensure that any equipment used is keenly set to cut without tearing.

 If grass shows signs of stress (weak growth, discoloured), fertiliser treatment and turf tonic can be continued in accordance with your annual programme.
 If you haven't got a fertiliser programme, have your soil tested; try an independent soil analysis company for an impartial set of results.

 Most groundstaff will be applying a summer N P K fertiliser, perhaps something like a 12:0:9 or 9:7:7 to maintain grass colour and vigour.
-In recent years, we have also seen a move to using an array of liquid fertilisers and bio stimulants, primarily due the fact they can be often mixed and taken in by the plant more readily.
 A slow release fertiliser could be applied to see you through July and August.
 The choice of materials and how well they work will depend on factors such as soil type and weather, with moisture and air temperature being the catalyst for growth.